• Skip to main content

 Shake up the humble hamburger with this smoked version!
 It’s such a unique way to make a tasty burger!

-• Ground Beef – I like to use ground chuck, around 80% lean, and 20% fat to keep the burgers juicy!
-(See Tips & Recipe Notes)
+• Ground Beef – 2 pounds of ground beef.
+I like to use ground chuck, around 80% lean and 20% fat, to keep the burgers juicy!

-• BBQ Sauce – This is optional – you can use whatever your favorite condiment is, like ketchup or mustard.
+• BBQ Sauce (optional) – 6 tablespoons of BBQ sauce. you can use whatever your favorite condiment is, like ketchup or mustard.
 I like to use a sweet & spicy style BBQ sauce.

-• Red Onion – You’ll want to thinly slice the onions for this recipe.
+• Red Onion – ½ of a red onion.
+You’ll want to thinly slice the onions for this recipe.
 Red onions have crunch and a fresh, bold bite!

-• Dill Pickles – I love crunchy, zippy dill pickle slices for this burger to add some extra flavor!
+• Dill Pickles – 4 dill pickles, sliced.
+I love crunchy, zippy dill pickle slices for this burger to add some extra flavor!

-• Cheddar Cheese – You can use your preferred cheddar cheese here, but I love sharp cheddar for these burgers.
+• Cheddar Cheese – 6 slices of cheddar cheese.
+You can use your preferred cheddar cheese here, but I love sharp cheddar for these burgers.

-• Burger Buns – Use whatever buns you like!
+• Burger Buns – 6 burger buns.
+Use whatever buns you like!
 Brioche, potato, or classic sesame are perfect options.
-(Optionally you can try my pretzel buns or Kaiser rolls they are fantastic and better than store-bought.)
+(Optionally, you can try my pretzel buns or Kaiser rolls; they are fantastic and better than store-bought.)

-• Paprika – Paprika is a perfect base for this seasoning.
+• Paprika – 1 tablespoon of paprika or a paprika substitute.
+Paprika is a perfect base for this seasoning.
 It adds a subtle, sweet flavor and beautiful color to the seasoning.

-• Kosher Salt – Kosher salt is perfect for this recipe because the flakes of salt evenly cover the meat.
+• Kosher Salt – 1¼ teaspoons of Kosher salt.
+Kosher salt is perfect for this recipe because the flakes of salt evenly cover the meat.

-• Black Pepper – I love freshly ground black pepper for this recipe, but use whatever you have on hand.
+• Black Pepper – 1 teaspoon of black pepper.
+I love freshly ground black pepper for this recipe, but use whatever you have on hand.

-• Brown Sugar – Brown sugar gives a touch of sweetness to the seasoning.
+• Brown Sugar – ½ teaspoon of brown sugar or a brown sugar substitute.
+Brown sugar gives a touch of sweetness to the seasoning.
 You can use light or dark brown sugar –whatever you prefer!

-• Garlic Powder – Garlic powder gives an awesome savory flavor to the seasoning.
+• Garlic Powder – ½ teaspoon of garlic powder for an awesome savory flavor to the seasoning.

-• Cayenne Pepper – Cayenne pepper adds a touch of spice!
-There isn’t much in this recipe, but you can skip it if intolerant to spice.
+• Cayenne Pepper – ¼ teaspoon of cayenne pepper.
+Cayenne pepper adds a touch of spice!
+There isn’t much in this recipe, but you can skip it if you are intolerant to this spice.

 Smoking these delicious burgers really elevates them to something new and exciting for dinner!
 Make sure to preheat your smoker so the burgers don’t take any extra time to cook.